Programs for Troubled Teens From Maine

 Our therapists provide personalized treatment plans for each child

-Unlike other programs for troubled teens, Asheville Academy for Girls is a therapeutic boarding school that provides individualized treatment for struggling teens.
+Unlike other programs for troubled teens, Asheville Academy is a therapeutic boarding school that provides individualized treatment for struggling teens.
 For many girls from Maine, school plays a big role in the difficulties they have for a variety of reasons, including learning differences, bullying, or low self-esteem.
 Some of these issues have a significant impact on their academic performance, which reinforces the distress they feel at school.
-Whereas in traditional school settings, teachers are often overworked and underprepared, Asheville Academy for Girls has the resources to provide individualized attention to every student.
+Whereas in traditional school settings, teachers are often overworked and underprepared, Asheville Academy has the resources to provide individualized attention to every student.

-With an accredited academic program, Asheville Academy for Girls guarantees that students are learning material that is consistent with the local curriculum.
-Asheville Academy for Girls helps students integrate into the local community, unlike other programs for troubled teens, to ensure they are never far removed from the “real world.”
+With an accredited academic program, Asheville Academy guarantees that students are learning material that is consistent with the local curriculum.
+Asheville Academy helps students integrate into the local community, unlike other programs for troubled teens, to ensure they are never far removed from the “real world.”
 Instead of assuming that these young girls are troubled, we dig deeper into underlying issues that have contributed to their unhealthy coping mechanisms and help them challenge negative beliefs about themselves.